It’s almost Valentine’s Day! Have you been struck by Cupid’s arrow yet?

 Do you see a fat, cherubic, baby with a quiver full of arrows and a diaper full of… love?
 Of course you do, because that’s our modern interpretation of the guy.

 But this adorable little imp has been called many names, been portrayed in many ways, and been known in as many ages throughout history.
 There are many cultures with their own origin stories, but the ones we most closely associated with the Cupid we know and love today are those of the Romans and Greeks.

-From Roman mythology, we get the name Cupid, which derives from the Latin word cupere, meaning “to desire”.
+From Roman mythology, we get the name Cupid, which means “to desire”, which derives from the Latin word cupere.
 Cupid is, quite literally, the child of the goddess of love, Venus.
 In Greek mythology, he is known as Eros, and, depending on the source, was thought to be a primordial god who came into the world either asexually, from an egg, or the son of Aphrodite (Venus’ Hellenistic counterpart).

 In classical Greek and Roman art, Cupid (Eros) is a slender, winged young boy, but later artistic depictions of the god show him starting to eat more Souvlaki and getting increasingly chubbier.

 Just as Coco Chanel had her little black dress, Cupid has his trusty quiver and set of arrows.
 Say what you will about the diaper, but the kid knows how to accessorize.
 It’s said that Cupid does not have just one set of arrows, but two.
 One with a barbed golden tip to make people fall in love, and one with a lead, or silver, blunted tip to make someone fall out of love, or even hate a person.
 Cupid had the divine power of using these arrows on both mortals and gods, and use them he did.
 Which brings us to…

 Of all the forces in the world, love just may be the mightiest of all.
 According to mythology, the god Apollo found out the power of love first hand one day after bragging about how big and strong and cool he was to Cupid after a battle.